×

 Procedure

-• Use the ccoctl utility to rotate your API keys for the service IDs and update the secrets:
+• Use the ccoctl utility to rotate your API keys for the service IDs and update the secrets by running the following command:

 --name <name> (4)